openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 - Provides an extension to OpenShift Builds, which is based on the upstream [Shipwright](https://shipwright.io) project.
 - Allows release outside of OpenShift's cadence.
 - Potential to fully support customers on older versions of OCP.
 - Pathway to adoption on hosted control plane clusters.
+The original GA of this component was blocked due to cumbersome work-arounds needed for the CSI driver's associated webhooks.
+- Improve general composability of OpenShift (see [OCPSTRAT-841](https://issues.redhat.com/browse/OCPSTRAT-841)).

 ### User Stories